Narragansett Park (1867–1924): Fairgrounds

 The Rhode Island Society for the Encouragement of Domestic Industry began hosting fairs at Narragansett Park in 1867.
 The society purchased the property in 1886.
 The Rhode Island State Fair Association, led by Frederick E. Perkins, took over control of the state fair and the property in 1890.
 Perkins was the first to present vaudeville as an attraction at an agricultural fair and in 1896 organized the first oval track automobile race in the United States.
+Racing continued at the park during the society's ownership.
+On June 9, 1894, Monk Saunders, a black groom, was shot and killed by James B. Mathes, a white colleague.
+Mathes claimed self-defense and was acquitted of murder on October 11, 1894.

 The final fair took place in 1898 and Perkins sold the property to a corporation that staged harness races at the park.
+On August 30, 1901 the great Dan Patch came to the Narragansett Trotting Park as part of the Grand Circuit and won all three heats he was involved with.
+Wu Ting-fang, the Chinese Ambassador to the United States was among the attendees.
+Dan Patch returned the following year and came within a quarter second of beating the record for fastest mile set by Star Pointer five years eariler.
 Due to the harness racing's decline in popularity, the corporation was unable to make its mortgage payments and ownership reverted to Perkins.